“Those who cannot remember the past, are condemned to repeat it.”

 Partly thanks to the aftermath of the crash of EL Al flight 1862 in Amsterdam, three months earlier, there is attention for possible psycho trauma, as PTSD, and for grief.

-The High Energy Impact nature of the crash, due to the kinetic forces, and its possible consequences are largely ignored.
+The High Energy Impact nature of the crash, due to the kinetic forces, and its possible, cognitive, consequences are largely ignored.

-There is hardly any attention for ‘invisible’ physical injuries of head and brain and their consequences.
+There is hardly any attention for ‘invisible’ physical injuries of head and brain and it’s consequences, such as sensory overload.

 Most of the practical and long term real life consequences for surviving occupants and family members remain unseen.